jkunimune/elastik/readme.md

 Each Elastic projection plain text file contains the following components, in this order:
 - A header for the map projection, stating the number of sections.
 - A header for each section followed by
-  - A header for the section's boundary on the globe, stating the number of vertices in the boundary, followed by
+  - A header for the section's boundary polygon* on the globe, stating the number of vertices in the boundary, followed by
     - The list of vertices in the boundary.
       Each row is a latitude and the corresponding longitude, in degrees.
   - A header for the table of x and y values, stating the number of rows and columns in the table, followed by